buptlishantao/xbob.paper.tpami2013/README.rst

 Probabilistic Linear Discriminant Analysis Experiments
 ======================================================

-This package contains scripts that shows how to use the implementation of the scalable formulation of Probabilistic Linear Discriminant Analysis (PLDA), integrated into `Bob <http://www.idiap.ch/software/bob>`_, as well as how to reproduce experiments of the article mentioned below.
+This package contains scripts that show how to use the implementation of the scalable formulation of Probabilistic Linear Discriminant Analysis (PLDA), integrated into `Bob <http://www.idiap.ch/software/bob>`_, as well as how to reproduce experiments of the article mentioned below.